carlostojal/spoken-api/README.md

 - Run 'npm install' inside the project directory.
 - Create a copy of the file '.env.example' with the name '.env'.
-- Edit the '.env' to meet your expectations, such as session length and match your environment, like MySQL credentials.
+- Edit the '.env' to meet your expectations, such as session length and match your environment.
 - Run 'npm start'.